1 July 2026, 16:42

 Template texts for hunting-critical initiatives in cantonal parliaments

-More and more members of parliament want a hunting policy that respects animals and nature – and they fail not for lack of political will, but for lack of time to formulate concrete initiatives.
+More and more members of parliament want a hunting policy that respects animal welfare and nature conservation – and they fail not for lack of political will, but for lack of time to formulate concrete initiatives.
 This page brings together all the templates in one place.

 On this page you will find over 80 ready-formulated template texts (including cantonal popular initiatives) for hunting-critical motions in cantonal parliaments and beyond.
-IG Wild beim Wild thereby makes available, free of charge, template texts for motions, postulates, popular initiatives and other parliamentary submissions.
+The IG Wild beim Wild thereby provides template texts for motions, postulates, popular initiatives and other parliamentary proposals free of charge.
 Each text can be adopted directly, adapted to the canton and submitted.
-The texts are organised thematically according to the seven categories of wildbeimwild.com – so that you can immediately find the relevant scientific background and sources you need to justify your motion.
+The texts are structured thematically according to the seven categories of wildbeimwild.com – so that you can immediately find the appropriate scientific background and sources you need to justify your motion.

 Important notes on use

-• All texts are templates and must be reviewed legally and formally against the cantonal legal situation before submission.
+• All texts are templates and must be reviewed legally and formally in accordance with the cantonal legal situation before submission.

-• Statute designations, article numbers and parliamentary formats (motion, postulate, interpellation) are to be completed at the cantonal level.
+• Legal designations, article numbers and parliamentary formats (motion, postulate, interpellation) must be completed at the cantonal level.

-• The template texts consistently distinguish between licence hunting (around 65% of cantons, no territorial responsibility) and territorial hunting – please check the relevant regulation in your own canton.
+• The template texts consistently distinguish between licence hunting (around 65% of cantons, no hunting ground responsibility) and territorial hunting – please check the relevant regulation in your own canton.

 • Mandate holders, parties, organisations and committed private individuals may freely adopt and adapt all texts.